StateOfCalifornia/CDT.ODS.SWEIS.Ocrbot/README.md

 Visual Studio 2022
 Downloading and installing will also install needed .NET CORE 8 SDK.
 Any edition will suffice but 'Enterprise' will provide the most robust experience.
-Please add the following components when initially installing.